kaykay-dv/pocketsearch/README.md

     * The **ascii** tokenizer, which assumes all characters outside of the ASCII codepoint range (0-127) are to be treated as token characters.
     * The **porter** tokenizer, which implements the porter stemming algorithm.

+For more details, please refer to the FTS5 documentation under https://www.sqlite.org/fts5.html#tokenizers

 If you want to change the tokenizer, you can do so by overriding the Meta class of a schema: